All plants must be picked up in person at Blake Nursery in Big Timber, MT or delivered by nursery staff. Sorry, we do not mail plants.

 HACKBERRY: very hardy fast growing tree; tolerant of drought and wind; unusual corky bark.
 (50-75') Tree available on special request, please contact us for details.

 HAWTHORN, Crimson Cloud: thornless variety with bright red flowers in spring; great tree for a smaller yard.
 (10-15') see another image

-HAWTHORN, Cockspur: a small, rounded charming tree with white flowers in spring and red berries in summer, thornless.
+HAWTHORN, Cockspur: small, rounded, charming tree with white spring flowers and red summer berries; distinctive horizontal branching; thornless; year-round interest.
 (15-20') see another image

-HONEYLOCUST: very graceful form with delicate leaves; spreading, open crown makes this tree, like all Honeylocusts, ideal for filtered sunlight, where light shade is desired; fast growing; thornless and mostly seedless.
-Imperial (35'), Skyline (50'), and Northern Acclaim (45'). see another image
+HONEYLOCUST: graceful form with delicate leaves; spreading, open crown makes this tree, like all Honeylocusts, ideal for filtered sunlight, where light shade is desired; fast growing; thornless and mostly seedless.
+Imperial (35'), Skyline (50'), and Northern Acclaim (45').

 LILAC, Japanese Tree: large creamy white blooms in June; glossy foliage; a fabulous specimen plant and Blake Nursery favorite; very hardy and trouble-free; single and multi-stem forms.
 (20-25')

 LINDEN, American: rapid growing, large and stately shade tree; fragrant yellow flowers; very hardy.
 (60-80')